 Whether the decision is to go with carpet or vinyl, the property owner should consider the resident requirements rather than their personal tastes.
 This is especially the case if these tastes lean towards the more eccentric side.
 Design options should be neutral, both in design and in color, to appeal to as many people as possible.

-Vinyl flooring is an excellent flooring solution when durability is the primary feature a property manager seeks.
-In residential and commercial properties, vinyl floors can hold up with heavy usage over long periods.
+Luxury Vinyl plank flooring is an excellent flooring solution when durability is the primary feature a property manager seeks.
+In residential and commercial properties, luxury vinyl flooring can hold up with heavy usage over long periods.
 Here are some other reasons that vinyl flooring is an excellent option.

 Pros of Vinyl Flooring